edithatogo/mars/docs/MATURATION_TODO_LIST.md

 ## 📝 Conclusion

-The remaining 5 tasks represent opportunities for continued improvement and optimization but do not affect the current production readiness of pymars v1.0.0.
+The remaining 5 tasks represent opportunities for continued improvement and optimization but do not affect the current production readiness of mars v1.0.0.
 The library is now ready for stable release and can be confidently used as a direct substitute for py-earth with the benefits of pure Python implementation and scikit-learn compatibility.

 The phased approach to implementing these remaining enhancements will allow for:
 - Gradual performance improvements without breaking changes